ImmInst.org Forums: Photos from Alcor's Confernece (Sept, 06) - ImmInst.org Forums

 Hi ameldedic2.. the periodic table shirt was worn by Ben Best, who is currently the President of the Cryonics Institute located in Michigan.

-#8 User is offline Bruce Klein
+#8 Bruce Klein

 Posted 23 October 2006 - 05:23 PM